fbapt/ansible-lgsm-l4d-l4d2/README.md

 ansible-playbook --limit production lgsm.yml
 ```

-(optional) If you need to configure firewall nftables or iptables with a harden ssh :
+(optional) If you need to configure firewall with a harden ssh :

 Run iptables playbook